Odyssey

 Task!

 Woohoo!!!
-Our is working as expected locally!
+Our supergraph is working as expected locally!

 cats cheering

-If we wanted to complete our Catstronauts pilot license project, the next steps would be to expand the features of our users and create additional subgraphs for certifications and exams.
+If we wanted to complete our Catstronauts pilot license project, the next steps would be to expand the features of our users subgraph and create additional subgraphs for certifications and exams.
 But that's a project for another time.

 Congrats on successfully building your very first supergraph, this is quite a milestone! 🎉